malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 * Marković, D., Goschke, T., Kiebel, S.J.
 (2021).
 Meta-control of the exploration-exploitation dilemma emerges from probabilistic inference over a hierarchy of time scales.
 Cognitive, affective & behavioral neuroscience, 21(3), 509–533. https://doi.org/10.3758/s13415-020-00837-x

 * McCulloch, W. and Pitts, W. (1943).
 A Logical Calculus of the Ideas Immanent in Nervous Activity.
 Bulletin of Mathematical Biophysics, 7: 115–133.

+* McGinn, C. (1989).
+Can We Solve the Mind-Body Problem?
+Mind, New Series, 98(391), pp. 349–366

+* McGinn, C. (1991).
+The Problem of Consciousness: Essays Toward a Resolution [Abstract from PhilPapers].
+Cambridge, Mass., USA: Blackwell.

 * Metcalfe, J., Shimamura, A.P.
 (Eds.).
 (1994).
 Metacognition: Knowing about knowing.
 MIT press.